 Let us be glad and rejoice, and give honour to him: for the marriage of the Lamb is come, and his wife hath made herself ready.
 And to her was granted that she should be arrayed (be clothed) in fine linen, clean and white: for the fine linen is the righteousness of saints.
 (Revelation 19:7-8)

-Thus we see that putting on the ‘fine linen’ that is given to us, speaks of our outward actions of obedience that result from the righteousness of Messiah given to us.
-It is by His mercy that He saves us, but it is by His grace that he enables us to obey His Word, and to serve Him in an acceptable manner (1Corinthians 1:30; Titus 3:5; Hebrews 12:28).
+By Father’s mercy He saves us.
+It is then by His grace that He enables us to obey His Word, and to serve Him in an acceptable manner (1Corinthians 1:30 and Titus 3:4-5 and Hebrews 12:28-29).
 [For more on this subject, see the links below.]

-Yahuwah Elohim [the LORD God] is most insistent that His children wear the beautiful and ‘royal’ robes of righteousness, and the garments of salvation and praise.
+Yahuwah Elohim [the LORD God] is most insistent that His children wear the beautiful and ‘royal’ spiritual Robes of Righteousness, and the Garments of Salvation and Praise.
 These clothes in the spiritual realm are complemented by ‘putting on’ the beautiful character qualities of humility, compassion, mercy, strength and honour, long-suffering, patience, and agape love.
-All these are vital and glorious clothes, in the spiritual realm!
+All these are vital and glorious clothing, in the spiritual realm!
 (See Isaiah 52:1;61:10; 1Peter 5:5; Psalms 132:9,16; Proverbs 31:25; Revelation 3:5;19:14; Romans 13:14; Colossians 3:12-14.)